Mick Malone (soldier)

-Michael John (Mick) Malone (born 27 April 1947) is an Australian former soldier, who served in the Australian Army from the age of nineteen until his retirement in 1992.
-Malone served with the Australian Special Air Service Regiment for most of his career, including a single tour of duty to the Vietnam War in 1969–70.
-In 1989, Malone was awarded the Order of Australia Medal (OAM) for service to the Australian Army.
+Michael John Malone, (born 27 April 1947) is an Australian writer and former soldier, who served in the Australian Army from the age of nineteen until his retirement in 1992.
+Malone served with the Special Air Service Regiment for most of his career, including a single tour of duty to the Vietnam War in 1969–70.
+In 1989, Malone was awarded the Medal of the Order of Australia (OAM) for service to the Australian Army.

 Early life, family and education

 Malone was born on 27 April 1947 in Binnaway, New South Wales.
 He is the first child of Edmund (Ned) and Joyce Malone, and elder brother of Helen Ryan (née Malone).
-He attended St Stanislaus' College, Bathurst for three years, from 1959 to 1963, and later attended St. Bernard’s College, Katoomba.
+He attended St Stanislaus' College, Bathurst, for three years, from 1959 to 1963, and later attended St. Bernard’s College, Katoomba.
 Malone was a strong rugby union player and was elected Juvenile Captain of St. Charles House at St. Stanislaus.
-On leaving school, Malone worked in the Dalgety woolstores in Darling Harbour before choosing to enlist in the army after reading an inspirational newspaper article about the gallantry of Australian soldiers at the Battle of Long Tan.
+On leaving school, Malone worked in the Dalgety woolstores in Darling Harbour before choosing to enlist in the army after reading a newspaper article about the gallantry of Australian soldiers in the Battle of Long Tan.

-Military career and honours
+Military career

 Early career

 Malone enlisted in the Australian Army in 1966 at age nineteen.
 After completing basic training in Kapooka, he underwent initial employment training at the School of Infantry in Ingleburn.
 While completing his training at Ingleburn, Malone was encouraged to apply for a place on the Special Air Service Regiment (SASR) selection course to be held in Western Australia.
 Malone was selected to SASR in 1967 and was posted to 3 Squadron at Campbell Barracks in Perth.

 Vietnam

 As Malone trained in preparation for deployment to Vietnam, he received news that his cousin, Peter Anthony Malone, had been killed in action in Vietnam.
 Peter was the same age as Mick, and the two were very close: he had enlisted in the Australian Army at seventeen and was serving with the 3rd Cavalry Regiment in M113 Armoured Personnel Carriers.
-He was killed when the Armored Personnel Carrier he was commanding in Bien Hoa Province hit a landmine, on January 18, 1969.
+He was killed when the Armored Personnel Carrier he was commanding in Bien Hoa Province hit a landmine, on 18 January 1969.
 Despite this, Malone chose to fulfil his commitment and deployed for Vietnam with 3 Squadron in February 1969.
 Malone served for twelve months with the Australian forces in Nui Dat, participating in numerous patrols as a signaler, including several patrols where he came close to losing his life.